spring-labs/tenancy-sample/sample-hibernate/README.md

 ## How it should work

-When you consult the documentation you'll see that it is just a matter of configuring the SessionFactory (resp.
-EntityManagerFactory) to setup Discriminator column value mapping based on tenant information.
-Indeed that makes me wonder how it is possible to separate between entities between tenants.
-Furthermore the current documentation of Hibernate suggests that the demanded feature may exist in version 5.0 (but it does not).
+When you consult the documentation you'll see that it is just a matter of configuring the `SessionFactory` (resp. `EntityManagerFactory`) to setup Discriminator column value mapping based on tenant information.
+Indeed it makes me wonder how it is possible to separate entities between tenants, because this must be configured on entity level instead.
+The current documentation of Hibernate suggests that the demanded feature is planned in version 5.0:

 > **DISCRIMINATOR**
   Correlates to the partitioned (discriminator) approach.
 It is an error to attempt to open a session without a tenant